Amazon Prime Day 2018: The best deals still available (Tuesday update)

 The Nintendo Switch bundle -- which includes at $20 credit for digital games and a 64GB microSD card -- was long gone within 15 minutes of Prime Day starting, but it returned, and we were able to successfully order one.
 It's still in stock as of our latest update.See the Switch bundle at Amazon

 Walmart is also offering the Switch bundled with your choice of games -- including some of the Switch's best titles, like Super Mario Odyssey, Zelda or Mario Kart 8 Deluxe -- for about $330, which is effectively $30 off.
-(The exact price varies a bit, depending on the title you choose.)Get Switch + Super Mario Odyssey at Walmart for $30 off
+(The exact price varies a bit, depending on the title you choose.)See the Switch + Super Mario Odyssey at Walmart

 More deals: Best Prime Day gaming deals